-How can these gender gaps be reduced?
-We consider two broad types of responses.
-First, women might adapt to male-dominated workplace norms over time, effectively "learning from leaning in" (Sandberg 2013).
-If this is the case, gender gaps may erode over time, and the erosion may be quickened by lean-in policies that temporarily increase female participation.
-Alternatively, it may be that leaning out is an optimal response to the preferences and constraints of women (Exley et al. 2020).
-In this case, the workplace, rather than the women, could adapt - shifting to norms that reduce mismatch.
-For example, firms can introduce greater flexibility in working hours to better accommodate the constraints of women (Goldin 2021), while academic institutions can reduce the combative culture of seminars by introducing new rules, like tenminute moratoriums on questions (Boustan and Langan 2019; Dupas et al. 2021).
-In this paper we show evidence for the ineffectiveness of the first solution (women adapting to workplaces), and the effectiveness of the second (workplaces adapting to women), in a single high-stakes setting.
+Alternatively, it may be that "leaning out" is an optimal response to the preferences of women (Exley et al. 2020), with these preferences not adapting over time.
+In this case, the workplace, rather than the women, could adapt - shifting to rules and norms that reduce mismatch.
+For example, firms could introduce greater flexibility in working hours to better accommodate the constraints of women (Goldin 2021); academic institutions could reduce the combative culture of seminars by introducing new rules, like ten-minute moratoriums on questions (Boustan and Langan 2019; Dupas et al. 2021); firms could introduce networking opportunities that do not revolve around an activity with strong gendered preferences (like golf); and legislatures could organize policy-making around small groups and consensual decision-making, rather than large groups engaging in adversarial debate.
+In this paper we show evidence for the ineffectiveness of the first solution (women adapting to workplaces), and the effectiveness of the second (workplaces adapting to women).
+In our setting, the findings are stark: the gender gap is completely unaffected by women gaining experience, while it is almost completely closed by institutional changes.
 We study question-asking by national politicians in the UK Parliament, where the share of female Members of Parliament (MPs) has risen from 7% in 1990 to 35% in 2023.
 Each week, MPs can submit a question to the Prime Minister to be asked in front of a packed legislative chamber.
 The questions asked at Prime Minister's Questions (PMQs) are high stakes: they are an important means of holding the government accountable for their policies, and they are televised, making PMQs the most visible regular event in the parliamentary calendar.
 In addition to the high stakes, the atmosphere of PMQs is noisy and aggressive, with peak noise levels akin to the noise from a speeding subway train (ITV 2015, and for an example from 2015, see the video here).
 As a result, the tone of PMQs has been criticized as "masculine, macho, and sexist" (Hazarika and Hamilton 2018, p.
 213), and some female MPs have reported opting out of PMQs for precisely these reasons (Mason and Edgington 2014).
 PMQs is therefore an ideal setting to explore policy approaches to reducing gender gaps in male-dominated, adversarial work settings.